Waziup/learning-center-content/content/en/courses/3.BoardsSensors/3.Sensors/_index.md

 ## Two-point calibration

-A Two Point Calibration is a little more complex.
+A two-point calibration is a little more complex.
 But it can be applied to either raw or scaled sensor outputs.
-A Two Point calibration essentially re-scales the output and is capable of correcting both slope and offset errors.
-Two point calibration can be used in cases where the sensor output is known to be reasonably linear over the measurement range.
+A two-point calibration essentially rescales the output and is capable of correcting both slope and offset errors.
+To-point calibration can be used in cases where the sensor output is known to be reasonably linear over the measurement range.
-To perform a two point calibration:
+To perform a two-point calibration:

 1. Take two measurements with your sensor:  One near the low end of the measurement range and one near the high end of the measurement range.
-Record these readings as "RawLow" and "RawHigh"
+Record these readings as **"RawLow"** and **"RawHigh."**
 2. Repeat these measurements with your reference instrument.
-Record these readings as "ReferenceLow" and "ReferenceHigh"
+Record these readings as **"ReferenceLow"** and **"ReferenceHigh."**
-3. Calculate "RawRange" as RawHigh – RawLow.
+3. Calculate **"RawRange"** as `RawHigh – RawLow`.
-4. Calculate "ReferenceRange" as ReferenceHigh – ReferenceLow
+4. Calculate **"ReferenceRange"** as `ReferenceHigh – ReferenceLow`.
-5. In your code, calculate the "CorrectedValue" using the formula below:
+5. In your code, calculate the **"CorrectedValue"** using the formula below:

 `CorrectedValue = (((RawValue – RawLow) * ReferenceRange) / RawRange) + ReferenceLow`